isomerpages/govtech-sa/pages/FAQs.md

 permalink: /faqs/
 description: ""
 ---
+### **What is the difference between SupplyAlly and GovSupply?**
+SupplyAlly (SAlly) changed its name to GovSupply from 01 Nov 2023, part of a strategic shift to incorporate all distribution related products into this offering suite called GovDistribute.

+### **Why is GovSupply useful for my distribution?**
+GovSupply helps you track whether a person receiving an item has received it before.
+Before you issue an item to a recipient, use GovSupply to scan the barcode on their valid identification document.
+GovSupply will tell you if they had collected that item previously.

 ### **Where to download GovSupply App?**
 You can download the app from the [Android Play Store](https://play.google.com/store/apps/details?id=sg.gov.tech.musket&hl=en) or [Apple App Store](https://apps.apple.com/sg/app/supplyally/id1497126533).